zhjngli/the-principles-and-feelings-cookbook/writing/principles/2022-08-04-cooking-with-color/index.md

 | Blacks  | <ul><li>mushroom (could also be brown or white depending on variety)</li><li>fermented black bean</li><li>sesame (also white)</li></ul>                                                                                                                                                       |

 You can also ask yourself, what feeling does each ingredient give me?
 Does it make me feel warm?
 Does it fill me with fervor?
 Does it calm me down?
 Can I compile similar feelings together to create another dish?
 Always be developing your [feelings](/principles/cooking-with-feelings) when cooking!

+## Do I have some form of [synesthesia](https://en.wikipedia.org/wiki/Synesthesia)?

+No. At least I don't think so.